Papa John’s Pizza does not want its founder to get the ‘controlling’ slice. So, it has prepared the “poison pill”.

 But the board is not willing to give up without a fight.
 It is ready with what’s touted as a “poison pill” – a strategy which is designed to prevent anyone from acquiring a controlling stake through the purchase of common shares of the firm, if not approved by the board.
 It intends to implement the pill if Schnatter and his associates increase their stake to 31% or anyone tries to buy 15% stake through the open market if the company does not approve.
 In these events, existing shareholders would be allowed to buy up shares at a discount, thereby diluting the stakes of Schatter or others.
 Papa John’s poison pill plan is scheduled to last one year.

-The RSI Indicator for PZZA moved out of oversold territory on April 22, 2025.
-This could be a sign that the stock is shifting from a downward trend to an upward trend.
-Traders may want to buy the stock or call options.
-The A.I.dvisor looked at 40 similar instances when the indicator left oversold territory.
-In of the 40 cases the stock moved higher.
-This puts the odds of a move higher at .
+The 10-day RSI Indicator for PZZA moved out of overbought territory on June 13, 2025.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 32 similar instances where the indicator moved out of overbought territory.
+In of the 32 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

-Following a 3-day decline, the stock is projected to fall further.
-Considering past instances where PZZA declined for three days, the price rose further in of 62 cases within the following month.
-The odds of a continued downward trend are .
+Following a 3-day Advance, the price is estimated to grow further.
+Considering data from situations where PZZA advanced for three days, in of 296 cases, the price rose further within the following month.
+The odds of a continued upward trend are .

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating very strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating slightly worse than average price growth.
-PZZA’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+PZZA’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows